AB212: Child Care Salary and Retention Incentive Program

 800-KIDS-793 Phone Line for Parents

 Funds are provided to Child Care and Local Development Planning Councils (LPCs) for child care staff retention activities to retain qualified staffs who work directly with children in state-subsidized, center-based programs.
-The LPCs develop countywide plans in accordance with approved guidelines and submit these plans to the Child Development Division for review and approval.
+The LPCs develop countywide plans in accordance with approved guidelines and submit these plans to the Early Education and Support Division (EESD) for review and approval.
 The funds are intended to supplement, not supplant, existing efforts and investments to retain qualified child care staff at the local level and to promote best practices that foster quality early childhood education.